Prime Brokerage in traditional finance

 · Borrow / Lending: Offering access to borrow / lending digital asset credit markets where the provider acts as the trusted counterparty

-· Derivatives: Providing liquidity across crypto derivative markets, whether that’s OTC or providing clearing services for derivatives markets (options and futures) and bilateral OTC derivatives.
+· Derivatives: Providing liquidity across crypto derivative markets, whether that’s OTC (crypto over-the-counter trading) or providing clearing services for derivatives markets (options and futures) and bilateral OTC derivatives.
 Can include pricing and structuring more exotic derivative contracts for clients

 · Clearing / Settlement: Offering settlement assurances, or the act of transferring ownership (settling) in-line with the underlying agreement between parties.
 For digital assets, serving as a trusted escrow agent or sitting in between two trading parties is still an area that isn’t as robust as in traditional markets

 · Execution: Trade messengers and execution platforms that can offer smart order routing and improve algorithmic systems for cryptocurrency trading.
-Execution can be either principal-based (where the other side is the dealer) or agency-based (where the intermediary is only a middleman)
+Execution of direct market access can be either principal-based (where the other side is the dealer) or agency-based (where the intermediary is only a middleman)